• Products

 What is an IO-Link master?

-The IO-Link master transmits machine data, process parameters, and diagnostic information to a PLC controller or directly to a higher level IIoT controls system.
+The IO-Link master transmits machine data, process parameters, and diagnostic information to a PLC controller or directly to a higher-level IIoT controls system.
 The master replaces a traditional analog input card with a digital communication path between the master and device.
-Up to 8 IO-Link devices such as sensors, valves, and I/O modules can be connected to a single master depending on the configuration of the master.
+Up to 8 IO-Link devices, such as sensors, valves, and I/O modules, can be connected to a single master, depending on the configuration of the master.

 What is the difference between A and B ports on an IO-Link master?